junyeong-Cho/Graphic-Simulator/README.md

-# CS250 Assignments
+# Graphic Simulator

-For the class assignments you will make a series of graphics demo programs that showcases all the topics discussed in the course.

-Each topic will have applicable sliders and/or modifiers to play around with the parameters which affect the topic.

-The topics will be presented and implemented with OpenGL.
+Hello!
+This is a graphics simulator developed using C++ and OpenGL.

-This will be a cross platform targeting Windows & Web platforms as a minimum and possibly the Ubuntu & Mac platforms.
+And this is a cross platform targeting Windows & Web platforms as a minimum and possibly the Ubuntu & Mac platforms.

-Your topics include but are not limited to:
+This program topics include but are not limited to:

 1. Procedural Geometric Modeling
 	- Plane, Cube, Sphere, Torus, Cylinder, and Cone